 Will my parents still receive child benefits when I work more hours?

-At present, you cannot work more than 600 hours a year in Flanders and Wallonia to retain your right to child benefits.
+At present, you cannot work more than 600 hours a year in Flanders to retain your right to child benefits.
 In Brussels, the limit is 240 hours per quarter.
 This does not apply during July, August and September, provided you resume classes after the summer holidays.
 In Wallonia and the German-speaking Community you may work without restriction with a student contract while studying.